Difference between Felony and Misdemeanor charges in New York

 Hit and Run: Leaving the Scene of an accident with property damage or personal injury

-What happens if you did not notice that you damaged somebody else’s car (parked or moving) or other property and continue driving?
+What happens if you do not notice that you damaged somebody else’s car (parked or moving) or other property and continue driving?
 Under the law, even though leaving the scene of the accident with property damage without exchanging the information is a traffic infraction and not a crime, police may arrest you within one year from the date of the accident.
-There may be surveillance cameras at the location of the incident or there may be witnesses who observed you hitting somebody’s car and leaving.
-Alternatively, it may be a driver of the damaged car, who would follow you, obtain your license plate number and call 911.
+There may be surveillance cameras at the location of the incident, or there may be witnesses who observed you hitting somebody’s car and leaving.
+Alternatively, it may be a driver of the damaged car who would follow you, obtain your license plate number, and call 911.

-Under this scenario, a police officer investigating hit and run case may contact you by phone or in person at the residence where the car that was involved in the accident is registered.
-It is also possible that the car owner and registrant would be contacted based on the car’s license plate, however, the driver may have been a different person, e.g. a friend or relative who was driving the car with the owner’s permission.
-While the owner’s car insurance company may be liable for the damages to other person’s property, only an actual driver of the car can be arrested and charged with Leaving the scene of the accident without reporting.
+Under this scenario, a police officer investigating a hit-and-run case may contact you by phone or in person at the residence where the car that was involved in the accident is registered.
+It is also possible that the car owner and registrant would be contacted based on the car’s license plate; however, the driver may have been a different person, e.g., a friend or relative who was driving the car with the owner’s permission.
+While the owner’s car insurance company may be liable for the damages to another person’s property, only the actual driver of the car can be arrested and charged with leaving the scene of the accident without reporting.

 In case that the driver or the passenger of another car or a pedestrian sustained a personal injury, the motorist may be arrested and charged under VTL § 600.2, which is a crime (misdemeanor or felony depending on the seriousness of the injury) and carries various penalties, including jail, probation, fines, points on your license, dependent on the severity of the personal injury and your prior convictions for similar crimes.

-When police conducting an investigation of a hit-and-run matter, they usually start by locating the information of a registered car owner.
-They will call the owner and inquire of (s)he was the driver or knows who was.
-It is very important for the owner of the car not to discuss this with police before speaking with the New York Criminal Defense Attorney.
+When police conduct an investigation of a hit-and-run matter, they usually start by locating the information of a registered car owner.
+They will call the owner and inquire if he was the driver or knows who was.
+It is very important for the owner of the car not to discuss this with the police before speaking with a New York Criminal Defense Attorney.
 Attorneys at Sharifov & Associates, PLLC are experienced Criminal Defense Attorneys and will advise you on what to do in this situation.
-That, of course, depends on whether car owner or someone is known to him was involved in the incident that police investigating.
+That, of course, depends on whether the car owner or someone known to him was involved in the incident that the police are investigating.

-The reason why the owner should not be talking to the police is that owner would either be admitting to operating a car that was involved in an accident and therefore admitting to an offense (if owner was the driver that left the scene) or naming someone who was.
-It is unlikely that police will believe an answer that “I don’t know where was my car and who was driving that”.
-Owner of the car does not have an obligation to talk to police at all.
-Therefore, it is better when an experienced criminal defense attorney talks to police in this situation and who handles hit and run cases on a regular basis.
+The reason why the owner should not be talking to the police is that the owner would either be admitting to operating a car that was involved in an accident and therefore admitting to an offense (if the owner was the driver who left the scene) or naming someone who was.
+It is unlikely that police will believe an answer that “I don’t know where my car was and who was driving it”.
+The owner of the car does not have an obligation to talk to the police at all.
+Therefore, it is better when an experienced criminal defense attorney talks to the police in this situation, and one who handles hit and run cases on a regular basis.

-Quite often, admission by car owner gives police that missing element required for an arrest.
-When a hit and run accidents happened, often witnesses will write down only car license plates without seeing the face of the driver.
-That is why police need to know who was the driver of the car as it can be anyone who car owner permitted to drive tat day.
+Quite often, admission by a car owner gives the police that missing element required for an arrest.
+When a hit-and-run accident happens, often witnesses will write down only the car license plates without seeing the face of the driver.
+That is why police need to know who was the driver of the car, as it can be anyone whom the car owner permitted to drive that day.